Digital Down Converter

-The audio DDC is designed for good performance: the attenuation of the DDC filters is well below 80 dB, which provides very good attenuation of unwanted signals for practical operation.
+The audio digital down converter is designed for high performance: the attenuation of the DDC filters is well below 80 dB, which provides very good attenuation of unwanted signals for practical operation.
 The filter response for CIC + FIR is shown in the figure below.
 It compares double precision FIR coefficients and the chosen fixed-point quantization of 18 bits and shows that there is only negligible loss due to coefficient quantization.

-The Panoradio features two of the above described audio DDCs.
+The Panoradio features two of the above described audio digital down converters.
 The I/Q output of the two DDCs are either multiplexed or summed.
 Summing allows for audio reception of two different bands simultaneously, e.g. to receive and demodulate the PSK31 signals from two bands at the same time.

 The IQ samples from the audio DDC are fed to the audio postprocessing for volume setting, bandwidth reduction SSB demodulation and sample rate conversion as shown in the figure below.

 The first step is a clock domain crossing reducing the FPGA clock frequency from 250 MHz to 100 MHz, which greatly relaxes timing constraints for FPGA synthesis and place & route.
 This reduction is possible because the signal bandwidth at this point is only several 10 kHz wide and the sampling rate is only 61 kHz.

 The clock domain crossing is followed by a software controlled variable gain amplifier for audio volume setting.
 Additional optional FIR filters can reduce the ultimate audio bandwidth from 22 kHz to 6 or 2.4 kHz.
 The signals can then be passed as I/Q values directly to the sound card for demodulation or for binaural reception (I and Q mapped to the left and right stereo channel).